Actuary and Actuarial Science Careers

 Find Job Openings

-Use this tool to search for current job openings in this field.
+Use this Indeed.com search tool to find current job openings in this field.

 An actuary is expected to have at least a bachelor's degree.
 There is prescribed coursework in statistics or actuarial science (a branch of applied statistics), plus business, finance, and economics.
 A high degree of computer literacy is increasingly important, especially with regards to software packages commonly used for database and statistical analysis.
 An MBA can be a useful credential, depending on the firm.